 Naturalized citizens were allowed to run as candidates in the 2015 elections after a court ruling found that a 1980 law requiring parliamentary candidates to have at least one Marshallese parent and traditional land rights was unconstitutional.

 Women have full political rights, though traditional gender roles have limited their participation to some extent, and just three women won seats in the 2015 elections.
-Heine is the country’s first woman president.
+Heine is the country’s first female president and the first female leader of a Pacific island state.

 C. FUNCTIONING OF GOVERNMENT: 10 / 12